UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-02-26-team33-CLIP-CoCa.md

 ## Pre-training datasets

 Although the OpenAI models were trained on an a dataset never fully disclosed, the original paper details how the dataset consisted of 400 million image and text pairs scraped from the internet, typically images with associated captions [1].
 The LAION created datasets of various sizes seeking to create an open source replication of the results from OpenAI's CLIP models.
-We'll explore the models trained on LAION 400m, a dataset of 400 million text image pairs, as well as LAION 2b with 2 billion pairs.
+We'll explore the models trained on LAION 400m, a dataset of 400 million text image pairs [5], as well as LAION 2b with 2 billion pairs.

 Note that while ViT-g/14 is the largest the researchers at LAION ran into errors during training which forced them to prematurely stop training, leaving the model to have observed a number of images comparable to that of LAION 400m.
 ViT-L has versions trained on both LAION 400m and LAION 2b, while and ViT-H was trained exclusively on LAION 2b.